Buy

 4BR

-Median price data last updated 8 January 2026 containing transactions for the 12 month period ending March 2026
+Median price data last updated 13 May 2026 containing transactions for the 12 month period ending May 2026

 Sales data is annual up to the latest completed month.
 Rental data is year-on-year 3-month rolling up to the latest completed month.
 Data in this graph is revised as more transactions are settled.